A new type of graphene aerogel will make for better energy storage, sensors, nanoelectronics, catalysis, and separations.

-Lawrence Livermore National Laboratory (LLNL) researchers have made graphene aerogel microlattices with an engineered architecture via a 3D printing technique known as direct ink writing.
-The research appears in Nature Communications.
+Lawrence Livermore National Laboratory researchers have made graphene aerogel microlattices with an engineered architecture via a 3D printing technique known as direct ink writing.
+The research appears in the April 22 edition of the journal, Nature Communications.

-The 3D-printed graphene aerogels have high surface area, excellent electrical conductivity, are lightweight, have mechanical stiffness and exhibit supercompressibility (up to 90% compressive strain).
-In addition, the 3D-printed graphene aerogel microlattices show an order of magnitude improvement over bulk graphene materials and much better mass transport.
+The 3D printed graphene aerogels have high surface area, excellent electrical conductivity, are lightweight, have mechanical stiffness, and exhibit supercompressibility (up to 90 percent compressive strain).
+In addition, the 3D printed graphene aerogel microlattices show an order of magnitude improvement over bulk graphene materials and much better mass transport.

 Aerogel is a synthetic porous, ultralight material derived from a gel, in which the liquid component of the gel has been replaced with a gas.
 It is often referred to as “liquid smoke.”